-- Project Goal: Increase staffing at BOC facilities to reduce the strain of staffing challenges due to the pandemic. - Output Measure: BOC will hire 8 Correction Technicians. - Outcome Measure: This project is currently in process.
+- Project Goal: Increase staffing at BOC facilities to reduce the strain of staffing challenges due to the pandemic. - Output Measure: BOC will hire 8 Correction Technicians. - Outcome Measure: This project is currently under closeout review.
 Upon availability of data, BOC will provide number of Correction Technicians hired.